North American Crossbow Federation

 Washington

-during modern firearm seasons.
+Crossbows are legal for all hunters during modern firearm seasons.
 Disabled hunters that qualify may get a special use permit that allows them to use a crossbow during archery or muzzleloader seasons.
 Crossbows must have a minimum draw weight of 125-pounds.

 Read More